-- 1. explain why technical communicators and technical professionals need to understand basic ethical and legal principles - 2. explain how the moral standards of rights, justice, utility, and care can be applied in thinking through ethical conflicts in the workplace - 3. understand the basics of copyright law - 4. analyze a code of conduct - 5. define whistle-blowing - 6. understand the basics of communicating in cultures with different ethical beliefs and communicating in countries with different laws
+- 1. explain why technical communicators and technical professionals need to understand basic ethical and legal principles - 2. explain how the ethical standards of rights, justice, utility, and care can be applied in thinking through ethical conflicts in the workplace

-7. list the ten principles for ethical communication and use these principles to meet workplace obligations
+- 46 - 3. understand the basics of four different bodies of law relevant to technical communication: copyright law, trademark law, contract law, and liability law - 4. analyze a code of conduct - 5. define whistle-blowing - 6. understand the basics of communicating in cultures with different ethical beliefs and communicating in countries with different laws - 7. list the ten principles of ethical communication and use these principles to meet workplace obligations